What You Need To Know About Traffic Offenses

 You received a speeding ticket or similar citation.
 What do you do now?
 Most people would just pay the fine and attempt to move on.
 But traffic violations are not always a mere slap on the wrist.
 They add demerit points to your license, which can result in license suspension if you accumulate too many points.
 You may also face increased insurance rates because you are seen as a dangerous or careless driver (regardless of whether it’s true).

-In short, traffic tickets are often worth fighting or negotiating, especially with the help of an experienced attorney.
-That’s what you’ll find when you contact The Law Office of Geoffrey McInroy, LLC.
+In short, traffic tickets are often worth fighting or negotiating in central Pennsylvania, especially with the help of an experienced attorney.
+That’s what you will find when you contact The Law Office of Geoffrey McInroy, LLC.
 Attorney McInroy has over two decades of experience with criminal law including traffic violations.

 What Are Motor Vehicle Violations?

 A summary offense is any minor crime, which is initially heard and decided by a district justice.
 Many violations of the Pennsylvania Vehicle Code, such as speeding, illegal parking and going through a red light, are summary offenses.
 However, driving under the influence of alcohol or drugs is not a summary offense; it is a misdemeanor, which is a more serious crime.

 Attorney McInroy is equipped to handle summary offenses and more serious matters.
 You owe it to yourself to learn how he can help you resolve your issue whether you live in Camp Hill, Harrisburg, Dauphin County or Cumberland County.

 What Happens If I Received A Citation?